Ursynów: Communist period

-The Warszawa Dawidy railway station was opened in 1962 at Baletowa Street in Jeziorki, operated to the present by the Polish State Railways.
-Currently, it is a part of the railway line no. 8.
+The Warszawa Dawidy railway station was opened in 1962 at Baletowa Street in Jeziorki.
+Currently, it is a part of the railway line between Warsaw West and Kraków Main stations.

-In 1974, in Skarpa Powsińska, to the southeast from Kabaty Woods, the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation was established, with an area of 40 ha.
+In 1974, the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation was established to the southeast from Kabaty Woods, with an area of 40 hectares.
 It was developed between 1978 and 1990.

 The neighbourhood of Natolin, which construction begun in the 1980s.

-In the 1970s and 1980s, in Ursynów residential neighbourhoods of multifamily residential large panel system buildings began to be constructed.
+In the 1970s and 1980s, the residential neighbourhoods with apartment buildings built in the large panel system technique, began to be developed across Ursynów.
 Between 1971 and 1977, the area of North Ursynów was established, with neighbourhoods of Jary, Koński Jar-Nutki, and Stokłosy.
-In 1977, there was also opened the Roman Kozłowski Park, which included the Cwil Mound, an artificial mound formed from the ground excavated during the building construction.
-Between 1976 and 1981, to the south the neighbourhoods of Imielin, Na Skraju, and West Ursynów were built.
-Beginning in 1981, throughout the 1980s, in the central-eastern part of Ursynów, near Komisji Edukacji Narodowej Avenue, was constructed the neighbourhood of Wyżyny.
-Later, beginning in 1987, and continuing throughout the 1990s and 2000s, to the south and east a series of housing estates of multifamily residential buildings were constructed as part of the development of Natolin.
-It also partially encompassed Kabaty.
+In 1977, the Roman Kozłowski Park was also opened in the area, including the Cwil Mound, an artificial mound formed from the ground excavated during the building construction.
+Between 1976 and 1981, neighbourhoods of Imielin, Na Skraju, and West Ursynów were also built to the south.

+Beginning in 1981, throughout the 1980s, a complex of housing estates were developed in the central-eastern part of Ursynów, on an axis of Komisji Edukacji Narodowej Avenue, including Natolin and Wyżyny.
+From the 1980s to the 2000s, to the south was also built the neighbourhood of Kabaty.
 In 1982, Ursynów had a population of around 78,000 people.
+In 1982, Ursynów had a population of around 78,000 people.

-In 1979, at 5 Roentgena Street was begun the construction of the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology.
-Its first portion was opened on 16 July 1984, and the new buildings were opened in the following years, with the full completion in 1997.
+In 1979, the new headquarters and medical complex of the Maria Skłodowska-Curie National Research Institute of Oncology began being developed at 5 Roentgena Street.
+Its first portion was opened in 1984, and the new buildings were opened in the following years, with the full completion in 1997.

-On 11 August 1980, Kabaty Woods were given the status of a nature reserve.
+On 11 August 1980, Kabaty Woods became a nature reserve, which forms the largest forest within Warsaw, with an area of 903 ha.

-Between 1982 and 1989, at 101 Komisji Edukacji Narodowej Avenue was built the Catholic Church of the Ascension.
+Between 1982 and 1989, the Roman Catholic Church of the Ascension was built at 101 Komisji Edukacji Narodowej Avenue.

-In the late-morning 9 May 1987, the Ilyushin Il-62M jet airliner operating the flight 5055 crashed in the Kabaty Woods, around 56 minutes after departure.
-All 183 passengers and crew on board were killed, making it the deadliest aviation disaster in Polish history.
+In the late morning of 9 May 1987, the Ilyushin Il-62M jet airliner operating the flight 5055 crashed in the Kabaty Woods, around 56 minutes after departure from the Warsaw Chopin Airport.
+All 183 passengers and crew members on board were killed, making it the deadliest aviation disaster in Polish history.